mialkin/docs/programming/serialization.md

 # Serialization

-A **serialization** in programming is the process of translating a data structure into a sequence of bytes.
+A **serialization** is the process of translating a data structure into a sequence of bytes.

-**Deserialization** is an inverse to serialization operation of creation of data structure from byte sequence.
+A **deserialization** is an inverse to serialization operation of creation of data structure from byte sequence.